- There is a fixed interest rate of 7.9%

 Frequently asked questions:

-Borrowers may begin applying for the PLUS loan on April 15, 2012.
-The deadline for completed PLUS loan applications to be submitted to the Office of Financial Aid is June 1, 2012.
+Borrowers may begin applying for the PLUS loan on November 18, 2013 for spring 2014 semester.
+The deadline for completed PLUS loan applications to be submitted to the Office of Financial Aid is December 2, 2013 for the spring 2014 semester.
 We strongly recommend that borrowers adhere to this deadline date in order to assure that funds will be secured by the July payment deadline.

 How do I apply for the PLUS loan?